-The cross-border version of JD is called JD Worldwide and bring many similarities to Tmall Global, even if there are more products available on the latter one.
+The cross-border version of JD is called JD Worldwide and brings many similarities to Tmall Global, even if there are more products available on the latter one.

-The same as it goes with Tmall Global, foreign brands often need help from local eCommerce partners and/or marketing agencies to launch their brands on the platform.
+The same as for Tmall Global, foreign brands often need help from local eCommerce partners and/or marketing agencies to launch their brands on the platform.